 - Device settings

 - HomeKit configuration

 - iMessage, text (SMS), and MMS messages

 - Photos and videos on your iPhone, iPad, and iPod touch1

 - Purchase history from Apple services, like your music, movies, TV shows, apps, and books2

 - Visual Voicemail password (requires the SIM card that was in use during backup)

 Your iPhone, iPad, and iPod touch backup only include information and settings stored on your device.
-It doesn’t include the information already stored in iCloud, like Contacts, Calendars, Bookmarks, Mail, Notes, shared photos, iCloud Photo Library, My Photo Stream, and files you store in iCloud Drive.
+It doesn’t include the information already stored in iCloud, like Contacts, Calendars, Bookmarks, Mail, Notes, shared photos, iCloud Photo Library, My Photo Stream, Health data, and files you store in iCloud Drive.